mhwood/mitgcm_notes/setup/testing_on_a_cluster.md

 ```

 ### Choosing an opt file for the build
 Next, design an optimization file for your cluster.
-There are a long list of options provided with MITgcm in the [MITgcm/tools/options](https://github.com/MITgcm/MITgcm/tree/master/tools/build_options) directory for a variety of systems.
+There are a long list of previously-designed options provided with MITgcm in the [MITgcm/tools/options](https://github.com/MITgcm/MITgcm/tree/master/tools/build_options) directory for a variety of systems.
 For example, if you use the `intel` compiler above with `mpich`, your optfile may be
 ```
 linux_amd64_ifort